 The employee's salary will be reduced to the maximum of the salary range of the rank into which he was demoted.

-3. All Other Employees
+2. All Other Employees

-An employee who is demoted as a result of a disciplinary action shall receive the lesser salary of either:
+An employee who is demoted as a result of a disciplinary action shall receive a salary based on equity of the new grade ii.
+Amount of Lateral Transfer Salary Adjustment